• AR/VR

 Audiences treat product placement in VR a lot better than in traditional forms of advertising.
 One obvious explanation would be that VR is simulating the real world, where product placement is everywhere, from the bottle of Pepsi on your table to the strategically placed candy bar under your car’s windshield.

-People intending to buy a VR/AR device
+Those intending to purchase a VR/AR device

 If You Do It, Do It Right